IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 `Info` is the default __severity__, in the absence of trace context or configured severity overrides.

-NOTE: as en extension to the filtering severity type (`SeverityF`), a `Silence` constructor is defined, which encodes unconditional silencing of a particular trace -- and therefore serves as a semantic expression of the `nullTracer` functionality.
+NOTE: as en extension to the filtering severity type (`SeverityF`), a `Silence` constructor is defined, which encodes unconditional silencing of a particular trace -- and therefore serves as a semantic expression of the disabling tracers functionality of the old framework.

 ### Privacy